 Exposure to lung irritants and activation of the immune system results in considerable oxidative stress.
 Vitamin C is an important antioxidant in the lung and studies have shown low levels of vitamin C in the lung fluid of diseased horses.
 Oral dosages of 4.5 to 10 grams/day are used for the average size horse.
 Antioxidant activity can be boosted by pairing it with sources of plant antioxidants such as Grape Seed and citrus bioflavonoids.

-Nagging coughs are a common sign of both infectious and noninfectious lung disease.
+Nagging coughs are a common sign of both infectious and non-infectious lung disease.
 The coughing itself is also irritating.
 Human over the counter lozenges and chest rubs take advantage of the ability of aromatic oils like camphor, eucalyptus, menthol and orange to help maintain open, relaxed airways with thin mucus that is easily cleared.
 They work the same way in the horse and equine specific products are available.
-Pastes are easiest to administer.
-Look for a soothing base with ingredients such as Aloe vera, apple cider vinegar, glycerin and honey.
+Pastes are the easiest to administer.
+Look for a soothing base with ingredients such as Aloe Vera, apple cider vinegar, glycerine and honey.

 Spirulina, 20 grams twice daily, helps the horse maintain lung homeostasis by stabilizing mast cells and supporting a balanced immune response.
-Jioagulan supports control of stress responses and maintenance of relaxed bronchial tone.
-Omega-3 fatty acids from flax seed provide the raw materials for normal balancing of inflammatory reactions.
+Jiaogulan supports control of stress responses and maintenance of relaxed bronchial tone.
+Omega-3 fatty acids from flaxseed provide the raw materials for the normal balancing of inflammatory reactions.
 MSM also assists the body in balancing its responses to triggers of lung irritation.

 Controlling exposure to lung irritants greatly reduces your horse’s risk of developing chronic lung disorders.
 If you do have to deal with signs of lung irritation there are many options, including nutritional support for normal lung function”.